uio-bmi/compairr/README.md

  -t, --threads INTEGER       number of threads to use (1)

 Input/output options:
- -a, --alternative           output overlap results in column format -p, --pairs FILENAME        output matching pairs to file (none) -l, --log FILENAME          log to file (stderr)
+ -a, --alternative           output results in three-column format, not matrix -p, --pairs FILENAME        output matching pairs to file (none) -l, --log FILENAME          log to file (stderr)
  -o, --output FILENAME       output results to file (stdout)